threkk/prune.js/README.md

 ## Getting started

-The project requires the latest stable version of Node.js to run, although it is higly likely that it will run in any version of Node.js but not compile.
+The project requires the latest stable version of Node.js to run, although it is highly likely that it will run in any version of Node.js but not compile.

 ```
 $ git clone https://github.com/threkk/prune.js